aryancodealchemy26/school-website-project/LOG.md

   - Initialized Git repository.
   - Initialized backend `package.json` in `/server`.
   Till Now 8 DAYS of work has been done already

+  WE HAVE ADDED THE NOTICE SECTION IN THE HOME PAGE